 Tobacco laws and businesses

-Information is available
+Information is available on the following areas:

 - smoke-free outdoor dining laws

 - obtaining or renewing a retail tobacco licence